LifeBogger presents the Full Story of a football Legend best known by the Nickname; ‘El Mimo’.

 Thierry Henry Childhood Story – Early Years and Family Background:

-For his Biography starters, Henry was born on born 17 August 1977 in Les Ulis, Essonne a suburb of Paris by his dad, Antoine Henry and mother, Maryse Henry.
+For his Biography starters, Henry was born on the 17th day of August 1977 in Les Ulis, Essonne, a suburb of Paris, to his dad, Antoine Henry and mother, Maryse Henry.

 Henry’s family lived in a small apartment, and the living conditions were not very supportive, but Antoine encouraged Henry to play sports and invest his energy into athletics.